springernature/vpat/nature-content-discovery.md

 <li>501 (Web)(Software)</li>
 </ul></td>
 <td>Not applicable</td>
-<td>No data is saved by these pages, and input errors are not automatically detected.</td>
+<td>No data is saved by the pages of this product, and input errors are not automatically detected.</td>
 </tr>
 </tbody>
 </table>